 What else is there to see at Toyosu Fish Market?

-When you are done with the main attraction, the two fish market buildings, you have two options: go up to the 5F roof or go see the fruit and veg market.
+When you are done with the main attraction, the two fish market buildings, you have two options: go up to the fifth floor roof deck or go see the fruit and veg market.

 Toyosu fruit and vegetable market